Vaginal Birth: Recovery Plan

 The fear of straining — especially after pushing for hours — can also make it harder to relax and go.

-What You Can Do to Avoid Constipation (This Matters More Than You Think)
+What You Can Do to Avoid Constipation (This Matters Way More Than You Think)

-Drink more than you think you need.
-Water, electrolytes, and warm fluids all help stimulate gut movement.
+1. Hydration is key.
+Drink way more than you think you need.
+Water, electrolytes (here is a link but any type would work) and warm fluids all help stimulate gut movement.

 • Soups and stews